Idearia/WordPress-AI-Commander/README.md

 - allow to filter system prompt
 - allow links and newlines in chatbot responses
 - tool to manage users
+- web search or Perplexity integration, e.g. create a new post on latest news on AI

 Bug fixes: